isomerpages/moe-northvistapri/_parents-and-students/Information for Parents/General Information.md

 </table>
 <h4 id="morning">2.
 Morning Drop-Off &amp; Vehicle Decal</h4>
 <p>Parents who drive students to school will be allowed to drop them off
-along the sheltered walkway within school grounds until&nbsp; &nbsp;7.25 a.m.
+along the sheltered walkway within school grounds until&nbsp;7.25 am.
 Parents should not alight or park their car within the school grounds as parking lots are reserved for season parking only.
 Please adhere strictly to the school regulations of not driving more than 15 km/h within the school grounds.
 Exhibit greater care and patience while driving in the school